-At the risk of sounding old and cranky; music all sounds the same to me now.
+At the risk of sounding old and cranky; music (on radio and TV at least) all sounds 'the same' to me now.
 The only interesting stuff seems to come from acts that established themselves 10 or more years ago and are still going.
 Record labels won't take a risk on the unknown and so they've distilled pop music down to a succinct money making formula.
 At the moment, the only new music I'm really interested in is games music, and I come from strong music background before I got into games.

 A quick aside: While you're reading, have a listen to my incredibly talented friend Ódú, who doesn't gig very often and doesn't get radio play because she can't afford to!
 Talent doesn't get paid any more.
 It pays.
 We're living in the upside down. :(

 Almost all new bands you hear are hobbyists, because nobody will pay them to actually hone their craft.
 Therefore they're not as polished and practised as they could be, and can't get their music out there because the radio only plays the same few identical chart toppers.

 We can see the games industry beginning to turn perilously towards a Spotify-style model with EA Access, Humble Monthly, and Xbox and Playstation's online services also giving you a collection of free games each month in return for a flat fee.

 It seems like they're trying the Netflix/Spotify model on for size.

 Thankfully, the games industry is enough of an oligopoly (a small number of large companies, rather than one big monopoly) that while EA, Ubisoft, Sony, Microsoft, etc are all pulling in different directions we won't likely see one service like Spotify scooping up all of the games.
 If that were to happen some day you can be sure that we'd lose the amazing variety of games that we have nowadays.